adrianuswarmenhoven/go-patricia/README.md

 **Build Status**: [![Build Status](https://travis-ci.org/tchap/go-patricia.png?branch=master)](https://travis-ci.org/tchap/go-patricia)<br >
 **Test Coverage**: Comming as soon as Drone.io people update their Go.

+## Fork reason ##

+As stated in the original documentation below, the API has a goodly chance to change and that made me fork this.

+Trie's are awesome :)

 ## About ##

 A generic patricia trie (also called radix tree) implemented in Go (Golang).